Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/review/keyvault-certificates.api.md

     keySize?: number;
     // Warning: (ae-forgotten-export) The symbol "JsonWebKeyType" needs to be exported by the entry point index.d.ts keyType?: JsonWebKeyType;
+    // Warning: (ae-forgotten-export) The symbol "KeyUsageType" needs to be exported by the entry point index.d.ts keyUsage?: KeyUsageType[];
     lifetimeActions?: LifetimeAction[];
     reuseKey?: boolean;
+    // Warning: (ae-forgotten-export) The symbol "SubjectAlternativeNames" needs to be exported by the entry point index.d.ts subjectAlternativeNames?: SubjectAlternativeNames;
+    subjectName?: string;
+    validityInMonths?: number;
 }

 // @public